Get

 Grooming and Care

-You will need to brush your cat’s teeth with cat-safe toothpaste, trim the nails if they start to shred the furniture, and bathe them every week or two to remove the oils that build up.
+You will need to brush your cat’s teeth with cat-safe toothpaste, trim the nails regularly, and bathe them as needed, typically every week or two, to remove the oils that build up on the skin.
 These oils can cause an unpleasant odor, and they make the skin sticky, which will attract and hold dirt.
 You must also monitor the temperature since Peterbald cats get cold quickly.

 peterbald cat on the sofa